 Perhaps include timeframes and something about when visitors might see changes in here?

-HLF quote

-Something about this being an exciting way in which the sector is working together in a new way and a new approach that will hopefully be of value to many other heritage sites across Lincolnshire.
+Jonathan Platt, Head of HLF East Midlands, said: “The collaboration between these three significant heritage sites demonstrates an exciting new way of working for the sector, and we are delighted that support from National Lottery players has helped to make this possible.
+This project has the potential to provide long-term sustainability for these important sites, and will hopefully provide a model for others across Lincolnshire and beyond”.

 National Trust quote: “We’re very excited to be able to work with these three amazing places.
 We hope the National Trust’s experience in heritage and visitor experience will be of real and lasting value to the sites themselves and help ensure a bright future for the organisations that look after them” Matt Doran, Head of External Partnerships Team, National Trust

 - ENDS -